baidai/Tic-Tac-Toe/README.md

 Built with:

 The front end consists of Javascript, CSS and HTML.
 While the backend runs on a Django Rest Framework.

+Built using:
+Git Flow work flow and Python